Fast Facts About the Use of Escrows

 Escrow percentage is larger with smaller deals.

 Smaller deals as a whole have larger escrows on a percentage basis, and have greater variability as to the percentage held back in escrow.
-In some cases, the escrow can be as much as 50% of the total transaction value.
+In some cases, the escrow is much larger than the standard escrow size most transactions have.

-- Transaction Value versus Escrow Size for Deals Under $50 Million (Data set: All deals closing in 2016-2018)
+- Transaction Value versus Average Escrow Size for Deals Under $50 Million (Data set: All deals closing in 2017-2019)

 Facts About Post-Closing Claim Activity